iamhosseindhv/notistack/README.md

 ## Docs
 ### **SnackbarProvider**:
-Besides `maxSnack` and `iconVariant`, any other prop gets passed down to a Snackbar component.
-See Material-ui Snackbar [docs](https://material-ui.com/api/snackbar/) for more info.
+All material-ui Snackbar props will get passed down to a Snackbar component.
+See Material-ui [docs](https://material-ui.com/api/snackbar/) for more info.
 ```javascript
 // Maximum number of snackbars that can be stacked on top of eachother.
 maxSnack            type: number          required: true        default: 3